AsteriskAmpersand/Ice-Stable/README.md

 - Power Prolonger:
   - Dual Blades & Switch Axe bonus decreased to 1.15x/1.30x/1.40x (down from 1.3x/1.6x/2.0x).
   - Long Sword, Charge Blade, & Insect Glaive bonus changed to 1.15x/1.30x/1.40x (was 1.1x/1.2x/1.4x).
-- Item Prolonger:
+- Quick Sheathe:
-  - Increased bonus to 33%/66%/100% (from 10%/25%/50%)
+  - Speed bonus changed to 15/30/40% (from 10/20/40%).
+- Weakness Exploit:
+  - Affinity bonus changed to 15/30/50%.
+Softening requirement removed.
+  - > This reverts a nerf from IB and is intended to reduce reliance on Clutch Claw softening.

-- Critical Element / True Critical Element:
+- Critical Element / True Critical Element (Set Bonus Skill):
   - Great Sword multipliers decreased to 1.35x/1.55x (down from 1.5x/1.7x).
   - Hunting Horn multipliers decreased to 1.35x/1.55x (down from 1.5x/1.7x).
-- Critical Status / True Critical Status:
+- Critical Status / True Critical Status (Set Bonus Skill):
   - Great Sword multipliers decreased to 1.2x/1.4x (down from 1.4x/1.6x).
   - Hunting Horn multipliers decreased to 1.2x/1.4x (down from 1.4x/1.6x).
-- Alatreon Divinity (Set Bonus):
-  - Element Conversion rate for normal weapons increased to 8% (up from 5%).
+- Element Conversion (Set Bonus Skill):
-  - Element Conversion rate for Bowguns increased to 8% (up from 2%).
+  - Conversion rate increased to 8x for all weapons (up from 5x, or 2x for Bowguns).
-  > The above changes allow the Alatreon set to perform closer to other element oriented sets.
+  > This change brings the power level of the Alatreon set close to other element-based sets, allowing it to be used as a competitive alternative.
-- Master's Touch (Set Bonus):
+- Master's Touch (Set Bonus Skill):
   - Changed from triggering on critical hits to triggering on hitting weak spots.

 ### ──────────【 Equipment 】────────── ###

-#### 【 Raw vs Element Balancing 】 ####
+#### 【 Element/Status Balancing 】 ####
 Some weapon types have been rebalanced to increase the variety in competitive equipment options for hunters to choose from.
 The following lists show what the rebalancing goals are for those weapon types.
 Some weapons will be able to better take advantage of at least the element/status available on their weapon.
 For these weapons, raw will still be competitive and be the most consistent option when not planning for specific match ups.
 Other weapons may now be able to run full element builds for certain playstyles.

-Raw/Element Weapon + Raw Build:
-- Long Sword
-- Lance
-- Insect Glaive

-Element Weapon + Element Build:
-- Great Sword (only for new alternative combo playstyle)

 #### 【 Armor Changes 】 ####
 While a more comprehensive rework and rebalancing of armors is planned for ICE to increase the variety in build options for hunters that have meaningful impact on gameplay (with effects like Frostcraft from Velkhana), some specific sets have been adjusted in the mean time to preserve the limited options the game already did offer.